thedarkwriter/courseware-lms-content/courses/testing_intro.md

 You can provide more human readable output when your tests run by using the `context` keyword.

-For example, since we're just testing the `apache` class without parameters you could update test to look like this:
+For example, since we're just testing the `apache` class without parameters you could update the test to look like this:

 <pre>
 describe 'apache', :type => class do